pughlab/ConsensusCruncher/README.md

 ## How do I get set up? ##

-### Summary of Set Up ###
-1. Run tag_to_header.py on fastq files to remove barcodes and spacer (--taglen 2 --spacerlen 1 --filtspacer T)
-2. Align fastqs (Recommendation: bwa mem)
-3. Process bams through GATK IndelRealigner (If you're following GATK best practices guidelines, don't do mark duplicates)
-4. runDuplexPipeline.sh

 ### Configuration ###
-Set up runDuplexPipeline.sh
+Set up DuplexPipeline.sh
-- Input git directory as codedir
 - Setup cluster configuration (default SGE cluster with highmem.q)
 Note: depending on the size of your bamfiles, software might require a lot of memory resources

 ~~~~
-sh [Duplex Sequencing git directory]/runDuplexPipeline.sh ProjectDir BamDir
+sh [Duplex Sequencing git directory]/DuplexPipeline.sh Input_dir Output_dir
 ~~~~
-Although the runDuplexPipeline.sh script takes in a bedfile, this needs to be a specially formatted bedfile (using the bed\_separator.R tool).
+Although the DuplexPipeline.sh script takes in a bedfile, this needs to be a specially formatted bedfile (using the bed\_separator.R tool).
 It is HIGHLY recommended you run the script without a bedfile (if this is your time), so the default "cytoband.txt" will be used to separate the bam file for processing.

-This script will feed bamfiles into the DuplexPipeline.sh
+Scripts will be created for each bamfile found in the input directory.
+Each bamfile will be processed through the following:

-1. Single stranded consensus sequence (SSCS) maker
+1. Single stranded consensus sequence (SSCS)
-2. Duplex consensus sequence (DCS) maker
+2. Duplex consensus sequence (DCS)
-3. Singlet strand rescue (SR)
+3. Singleton Correction (SC)
-4. Merge SSCS and Rescued singletons
+4. Merge SSCS and Singleton Correction (SSCS_SC)
-5. Duplex consensus sequence maker from SSCS + rescued singletons (DCS_SR)
+5. DCS from SSCS + Singleton Correction (DCS_SC)
 6. Generate all unique molecular bamfiles

 ### Dependencies ###